insidert/insidert/src/content/blog/focus-on-one-thing-at-a-time.md

 ---
-title: "Focus on one things at a time"
+title: "Focus on one thing at a time"
 description: "A simple hack to be more productive."
 publishedDate: "May 21 2023"
 updatedDate: "May 21 2023"